GD1813/100-days-of-python/README.md

 | Day 4 | Coming Soon        |    ⏳   |
 | Day 5 | Coming Soon        |    ⏳   |

-> This table will be updated as I complete each day's challenge.
+> This table will be updated throughout the challenge.

 ---

-## 📚 Topics Covered
+# 📚 Topics Covered

 Throughout this challenge, I will practice and explore:

+* Variables
-* Variables & Data Types
+* Data Types
 * Input & Output
 * Operators
 * Conditional Statements